pghalliday/forgiven/README.md

 ### UI Factories

-UI factories can be created support various test frameworks depending on their features.
+UI factories can be created to support various test frameworks depending on their features.
 Currently the following UI factories exist.

 ```shell
 # mocha support